shashankmanjunath/tda_sleep_staging/README.md

 ```

 Once you have the conda environment activated, we require manual installation of
-a single github package.
-Run:
+a single third-party python package.
+This is specifically to calculate Hermite
+functions Run:

 ```
 git clone https://github.com/rob217/hermite-functions.git